LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 ## Beautiful design

 I have no design skills.
-So I prefer things that are functional, and that use boring but clean design patterns.
+I prefer to create things that are functional, and that use dull but clean design patterns.
 But it's a pleasure to see sites that have really good designs.
 It can go a long way to making the library service enticing.

 ### Tip